somixit/Hyperliquid/README.md

 based on the last 1H trend; If positive shows green, if negative changes to orange.

 Now you can check the price in a split second while you work!

-Enjoy!
+You can check more hyperliquid news on https://hypeon.top Enjoy!